benshimonz/V1/README.md

 For each concrete A:

 * There are at least 10 concrete B's such that (B called A, and A called a dragon that is not B)
-* There are at least 10 concrete C's such that (A called C, and A was called from a dragon that is not C)
+* There are at least 10 concrete C's such that (A called C, and A was frozen by a dragon that is not C)

 Hence, for each concrete A: